Size change in fiction: Greco-Roman literature

 In some tellings of the myth of Tithonus, who is granted immortality but not eternal youth, his continued aging causes him to eventually become a cicada.
 A similar story is told about the Cumaean Sibyl in Ovid's Metamorphoses, in which her wish for longevity results in her aging body gradually shrinking, causing her to become small enough to be kept in a jar.
 The Metamorphoses also includes a story in which Athena transforms Arachne into a spider such that "her whole body became tiny."

 According to Porphyry, the love god Eros grows when he is near his brother Anteros, but shrinks back down to his previous small form when they are apart.

 Irish mythology

 According to one variant of a story pertaining to the goddess Áine, her son Gerald FitzGerald has the ability to change his size, which he does when he shrinks himself down in order to jump into a bottle.

 Modern depictions

-In Journey to the West, Sun Wukong wields a staff called the Ruyi Jingu Bang which he can command to shrink down to the size of a needle or expand to gigantic proportions.

 In one story narrated in the Norske Folkeeventyr, a tiny character called Doll i' the Grass accidentally falls into a body of water and ends up normal-sized when she is brought out by a merman.

 In Lewis Carroll's Alice's Adventures in Wonderland (1865), the protagonist Alice grows or shrinks as she eats foodstuffs or drinks potions.

 The first motion picture to depict a character changing size is Georges Méliès' 1901 trick film The Dwarf and the Giant, in which Méliès portrays a man who splits into two differently-sized counterparts.